 3. Exercise regularly.

 Mitochondria are energy junkies.
 The more energy your body demands, the more these little powerhouses kick into gear.
 Exercising, especially high intensity interval training (HIIT) that alternates high-intensity bursts of activity, is particularly beneficial.
-Walking and running is fine, but if you really want to boost your prednisone mitochondrial function, look for exercising that dials up the intensity.
+Walking and running is fine, but if you really want to boost your tadalafil mitochondrial function, look for exercising that dials up the intensity.

 4. Improve your diet.